 Rename Files With Full Path

-We can use full path while renaming files.
-In this example we will rename file named
+We can use the full path while renaming files.
+In this example, we will rename the file named

 $ mv /home/ismail/dead /home/ismail/live

 After renaming we may want to see files by listing them.
 We will use ls to list files.

 While moving new-file-name may already exist.
 In this situation mv command by default overwrites.
 To prevent overwrite we can provide -i option to ask before overwriting.